julelang/manual/src/compiler/backend/cpp-backend-compilers/gnu-compiler-collection.md

 ### Unexpected Runtime (Windows Only)
 > **Jule 0.0.13 and Older Versions**

-We were successful when we compiled JuleC itself on Windows with GCC.
+We were successful when we compiled julec itself on Windows with GCC.
 But we had some problems.
-For example, when we wanted to transpile the JuleC source code with JuleC, we couldn't do it.
+For example, when we wanted to transpile the julec source code with julec, we couldn't do it.
 This can be an important indication that GCC may have some issues with its runtime.
 As far as we tested, we did not experience this issue on Linux and macOS operating systems.
 Everything was as expected.